 Mortgage fraud involving deceptive practices or modification of terms peaked in 2021 with nearly 50,000 reported cases.
 Counts have fallen since then and have stabilized around 9,000 per quarter.
 Mortgage fraud appears to fluctuate with housing market cycles -- when more mortgages are originated, there's more opportunity for fraud.

 Mortgage foreclosure relief and debt management fraud -- which is separate from general mortgage fraud -- costs Americans tens of millions of dollars every year.
 2024 is the costliest year on record for mortgage foreclosure relief fraud, with total losses adding up to $83 million.
-2025 is on pace to be another costly year, and reports through the first two quarters are at record levels.
+2025 is on pace to be another costly year, costing victims over $66 million through the third quarter of 2025.

-Median losses from mortgage foreclosure fraud have risen over time, peaking at $1,900 in the last quarter of 2024.
+Median losses from mortgage foreclosure fraud have risen over time, peaking at $2,000 in the third quarter of 2025.

-Home improvement scams are on the rise: They cost homeowners a record $274 million in 2024, tripling 2021 losses.
+Home improvement scams are on the rise, costing homeowners a record $274 million in 2024, a tripling of the losses in 2021.
 Through the first half of 2025, home improvement fraud losses have totaled more than $110 million, according to the FTC.

 The numbers of home improvement fraud cases have fallen since 2021, as has the median loss from home improvement fraud.
 Overall losses being higher suggests that some scammers have shifted to larger, more costly scams.